 The story is told of a very mean man who lived in a certain village.
 This man sold wood to his neighbors and always took advantage of them by cutting his logs a few inches under the required four feet.
 One day the report went around that the wood cutter had been converted, but no one believed this could be true.
-One man, however, slipped quietly out of the grocery store, where the conversation being discussed, and in a short time came back in great excitement, shouting, "It is so.
-He has been."
-When asked how he knew he answered, "I have been over and measured the logs he cut yesterday and all of them are a good four feet long."
-That testimony convinced the crowed.
-This money incident brings out the truth that a person who has accepted Christ becomes a new man, and the fact that he is a new man will be manifested in his daily living.
+One man, however, slipped quietly out of the grocery store, where the conversion was being discussion, and in a short time came back in great excitement, shouting, "It is so; He has been."
+When asked how he knew, he answered, "I have been over and measured the logs he cut yesterday and all of them are a good four feet long."
+That testimony convinced the crowd.
+This homely incident brings out the truth that a person who has accepted Christ becomes a new man, and that fact that he is a new man will be manifested in his daily living.

-Francis Xavier, at times, received most mortifying treatment in the prosecution of his missionary task.
-The story is told that at one time while preaching in a city of Japan, the multitude made sport of hi.
-One man much meaner than the rest went to him while he was giving an address and made as though he wanted to whisper something to him.
+Francis Xavier at times received the most mortifying treatment in the prosecution of his missionary task.
+The story is told that at one time while preaching in a city of Japan, the multitude made sport of him.
+One man much meaner than the rest went to him while he was giving an address, and made as though he wanted to whisper something to him.
 When Dr. Xavier leaned over to hear what the man had to say, he spat into his face.
-The missionary without showing the least bit of anger and without speaking a word, pulled a handkerchief from his pocket and wiping his face he continued his sermon.
+The missionary without showing the least bit of anger and without speaking a word pulled a handkerchief from his pocket and, wiping his face, he continued his sermon.
 By such control, the scorn of the audience was turned into admiration.
-A learned doctor of the city who was present, said to himself that a religion which taught men such virtue and inspired them to such control and would give a man such a disposition surely must be from God.
-Yes, as new men we should live like Christ under all circumstances of life.
+A learned doctor of the city who was present said to himself that a religion which taught men such virtue and inspired them to such control and would give a man such a disposition surely must be from God.
+Yes, as New Men we should live like Christ under all circumstances of life.

-The fourth truth about this new man about which we have been speaking is of the utmost importance for without it, none of the others can be true.
-No man can be such a person without there coming to him a new power.
-God does not make us new men merely in what He expects of us, but He also gives us a new power.
-We need to remember that God had the power to raise Christ from the grave and since He has that power, we can be sure He has the power to change and transform our lives and make us what He intended us to be.
+The fourth truth about this New Man about which we have been speaking is of the utmost importance, for without it none of the others can be true.
+No man can be such a person unless there comes to him a new power.
+God does not make us new men merely in what He expects of us, but He will also bestow upon us the power to enable us to live up to His expectations.
+We need to remember that God had the power to raise Christ from the grave, and since Had has that power we can be sure He has the power to change and transform our lives and make us what He intended us to be.

 The great trouble with most of us Christians is not that we do not know what we should be, but that we do not become that because we will not yield our lives to the great power of Christ.
-God would give us the power to make us live like new men.
+God would give us the power to live like New Men.